• Home

 • Season with salt, pepper or add any herbs you enjoy.

-Cabbage isn’t something you’d think to stick in an omelet but I had some laying around and thought it would be interesting.
+Cabbage isn’t something you’d think to stick in an omelet or scramble but I had some laying around and thought it would be interesting.
 I chopped up a large shallot knowing I’d be by myself most of the day.
 Onions and garlic are my favorite and I use them whenever I can.
-I sauteed all the vegetables in grapeseed oil, but you could also use chicken broth instead.
+I sauteed all the vegetables in avocado oil, but you could also use chicken broth instead.
 Both are healthy substitutes for butter.

 I accessorized my “egg salad omelet” with a delicious piece of dark brown whole wheat bread mixed with flax seeds that I picked up at the Farmer’s Market.
 (It was all-natural, non-GMO, and preservative-free)

 I used to belong to a gym that had a dietitian in residence.
 She told me I should only eat oatmeal and egg whites for breakfast.
 UGH!
 Who wants to eat a meal that’s all white?
 Your food should be colorful and beautiful.
 Don’t you think?
-That’s why I love my very veggie egg salad omelet.
+That’s why I love my very veggie egg salad scramble.

 What veggies do you like to put in your omelets?
 Please leave a comment and let us know.